-The most significant accounts that require estimates as the basis for determining the stated amounts include the recoverability of exploration and evaluation assets, property, plant and equipment and the valuation of the investment in joint venture if indicators of impairment are identified and the valuation of share-based payments.
+The most significant accounts that require estimates as the basis for determining the stated amounts include the recoverability of exploration and evaluation assets, and property, plant and equipment if indicators of impairment are identified and the valuation of share-based payments.

-For the six months ended June 30, 2022, there were no indicators of impairment identified with respect to the Company's exploration and evaluation assets, and property, plant and equipment requiring the estimation of a recoverable value.
+For the nine months ended September 30, 2022, there were no indicators of impairment identified with respect to the Company's exploration and evaluation assets and property, plant and equipment requiring the estimation of a recoverable value.

 In order to compute the fair value of share-based payments, the Company uses the Black-Scholes option pricing model which inherently requires management to make various estimates and assumptions in relation to the expected life of the award, expected volatility, risk-free rate and forfeiture rates.
 Changes in any of these inputs could cause a significant change in the share-based compensation expense charged in the statement of loss and to equity reserves in a given period.
-Key assumptions with respect to the valuation of share-based payments are disclosed in Note 11 to the audited consolidated financial statements for the ten months ended December 31, 2021 and Note 10 to the Interim Financial Statements.
+Key assumptions with respect to the valuation of share-based payments are disclosed in Note 11 to the audited consolidated financial statements for the ten months ended December 31, 2021, and Note 10 to the Interim Financial Statements.